- Leadership opportunity

 To be successful you will have:

-- Background in identifying, building and sustaining strong partnerships
+- Evidence of success in identifying, building and maintaining strong partnerships, networks, relationships and teams

 Charles Sturt University is a young and growing university committed to developing far-sighted people who help their communities grow and flourish.
 We make a significant contribution to the prosperity and vibrancy of our rural and regional communities, with a reach and impact across Australia and internationally.
 We work together with industry, communities and students to create new thinking, inspire each other and make a positive and progressive contribution to the world.

 The Faculty of Science delivers flexible, innovative teaching programs which provide graduates with the skills and knowledge to build a career, advance their profession and contribute to their community.
 We currently have more than 9000 students and over 500 staff dedicated to advancing scientific knowledge.

 We are a leader in strategic and applied research in a wide array of sciences.
 We enhance and extend knowledge, train and educate future researchers and provide scientific solutions to current challenges.
 We achieve this through ethical practice, professional collaborations, industry involvement and a commitment to continual improvement.